-- An actionable customer data platform enables companies to be customer centric.
+- A customer data & experience platform (CDXP) enables companies to be customer centric.
 The unique combination of an accurate single customer view for each of your customers plus the ability to execute all omni-channel marketing campaigns is extremely powerful.

 - Customer-centric marketing creates loyal customers.
-Peter walked through several scenarios illustrating how an actionable customer data platform can foster loyalty.
+Peter walked through several scenarios illustrating how a customer data & experience platform can foster loyalty.
 With a complete picture of each customer, you know each customer’s preferred method of communication, the best time to contact them, and the best material to send.
 And you can manage it all from one platform.

 - Be wary of hype around customer data platforms.
-The power and capabilities of an actionable customer data platform are enticing.
+The power and capabilities of a customer data & experience platform are enticing.
 Companies wanting to get in on the hype might call themselves a customer data platform without actually being one.
 If you decide to become customer centric, be sure to do your research on available solutions.

 Peter ended his presentation with three questions to help companies evaluate their readiness with the future.